 A collection of Physiotherapy resources are held in the Federation University Library.
 Essential texts are held in Closed Reserve.
-You are expected, as part of your academic development, to purchase required textbooks and to read widely within the literature.
+Students are expected to purchase required textbooks and to read widely within the literature.
 The library web page will provide information regarding library resources and databases useful for Physiotherapy students.
 Please see the Library Use Policy at